open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 at a particular virtual host
 to the `com.example.webshop` web application).

+Some servers allow to bind the same HTTP application to multiple `(virtual host, application root)` pairs.

 > TODO: Find way to track HTTP application ([opentelemetry/opentelementry-specification#335][])

 [PEP 3333]: https://www.python.org/dev/peps/pep-3333/